kemasuda/otofu/README.md

 - cool dwarfs around which habitable Earths are searchable with JASMINE
 - list up potential targets for JASMINE planet search

+### locate_companion

+- fit RV and astometry to predict the location of an unseen companion

 ### others

 - Gaia visual binaries suited for FIM calibration
-- fit RV and astometry to predict the location of an unseen companion
 - find candidate BD companions around bright stars